 Grotowski believed that actors should focus on the internal aspects of movement, rather than the external appearance.

 By exploring the body’s sensations, impulses, and energy, actors can tap into a deeper level of physical expression.
+Grotowski’s approach encourages actors to develop a heightened sense of body awareness and to let go of any preconceived notions of how they should move.

 Grotowski’s approach to movement encourages actors to be fully present in their bodies and to let go of any preconceived notions of how they should move.